mukeshgami/crypto-portfolio-tracker-ios/README.md

 # Crypto Portfolio & Tracker (iOS)

-Kosha is a modern iOS application to track and manage your cryptocurrency portfolio.
+This is a modern iOS application to track and manage your cryptocurrency portfolio.
-Inspired by the Sanskrit word *Kosha* (कोष), meaning **treasury**, it brings simplicity, power, and elegance to your crypto journey.
+it brings simplicity, power, and elegance to your crypto journey.

 ---